What Genre Do You Write?

 Writers tend to see the world a little differently, what others may see as normal or even mundane, a writer might see as the spark of an idea that then grows.

 I have found ideas in bizarrely random places – the idea itself might be a character trait or a fantastical monster… but from this one thing, a whole story can emerge.

-Do You Know The End of a Book When You Start?
+Do You Know The End Of A Book When You Start?

 Sometimes a story idea can morph into more than one book and that can influence the ending of the earlier books.